 The onset of Anthropocene era saw machines being used for manufacturing of textiles, paper, cement, chemicals, glass, stream engines, and automobiles and also used for agriculture.
 Today, you hardly find a household which doesn’t use technology/machines.

-Since the invention of computers in the late 20th century, software has empowered humans to eliminate manual processes where ever applicable.
+Since the invention of computers in the late 20th century, software has empowered humans to eliminate manual processes, introducing automation tools, where ever applicable.
 And till date, it’s ongoing.

 Software development and testing:

-Software development involves four important phases, namely requirement gathering, architecture and design, core development and testing.
-Testing validates the functional and non-functional capability of the software.
-Today, testing is mostly done manually by one or more person based on the size and complexity of the software.
+Software development lifecycle involves four important phases, namely requirement gathering, architecture and design, core development and testing.
+Software testing validates the functional and non-functional capability of the software.
+Today, software testing is mostly done manually by one or more person based on the size and complexity of the software.